MaggieZ111119/TFS_Toronto_Fire_Incident/README.md

 ## Statement on LLM usage

-Aspects of the paper are written with the help of ChatGPT4.0 and the full chat history is available in `other/llms/usage.txt`.
+Aspects of the paper are written with the help of ChatGPT 4.0 and the full chat history is available in `other/llms/usage.txt`.